elijahanghw/drone-hover/README.md

 ## Defining drone bodies
-The drone has a body-fixed coordinate system which follows the right-handed convention ($x$ axis pointing to the front, $y$ axis pointing to the right, and $z$ axis pointing down).
+The drone has a body-fixed coordinate system which follows the North-East-Down (NED) convention ($x$ axis pointing to the front, $y$ axis pointing to the right, and $z$ axis pointing down).
 Propeller positions and directions are defined using this coordinate system.
-The C.G. of the drone may not necessarily coincide with the origin of the coordinate system, and needs to be defined.
+The C.G. of the drone may not necessarily coincide with the origin of the coordinate system, and needs to be defined/computed.

 Drones are defined using classes, and require propeller properties as class variables.